How do you get your operator's licence?

 In agriculture, these devices can increasingly be seen on modern farms.
 Among other things, the right attachments enable convenient and efficient transport of feed, hay, bags, crops, barrels, pallets, etc. They are also used when erecting fences for transporting heavy lots, as well as loading and unloading various parts.
 In underground mines or in those where road aggregate is extracted, you will also notice telehandlers.
 In this case, electric vehicles are used to avoid generating harmful exhaust fumes.
 At airports, they are used as transport platforms, enabling aircraft to be quickly inspected, refuelled or repairs to be carried out efficiently.
 They can also be used to handle heavy logs and timber in the timber industry, ensuring that tasks are carried out safely.
 These are just a few of the many possible uses of these machines.

 Those interested in operating telehandlers must complete a course and pass an examination to obtain the relevant entitlements in category I WJO for specialised forklift trucks issued by the Office of Technical Inspection.
 Authorisations issued for other forklift trucks do not authorise the operation of telescopic handlers.
-When signing up for training, it is sufficient to be at least 18 years old and have at least a primary school education, as well as to have a medical certificate confirming that there are no objections to working as an operator.
-During the course, participants gain theoretical knowledge about health and safety rules, the operation of the machine and a lot of other valuable information useful for this position.
-In addition, they must pass practical classes.
+When signing up for the training, it is sufficient to be at least 18 years old and have at least a primary school education, as well as to have a medical certificate confirming that there are no objections to working as an operator.
+During the course, participants gain theoretical knowledge of the principles of Health and Safety, the operation of the machine and a lot of other valuable information for this position.
+In addition to this, they must pass practical classes.